Crowhurst, Surrey: Manor

 In 1338 Robert de Stangrave and Joan his wife conveyed the manor to John Gainsford and Margaret his wife.
-The Gainsford family held this until 1706, when it fell to split heirs who entered into disputes, including the full recovery of the large property from a director of the South Sea Company, Edward Gibbon.
-Thomas and Mary Bates with Richard and Elizabeth Skryne conveyed the manor via Sir John Eyles and other trustees, to the Duchess of Marlborough who used the 'endowed' income of the manor to found the Marlborough almshouses for the poor in need of their own dwellings in St Albans.
+The Gainsford family held Crowhurst until 1716, when a dispute arose between rival claimants to the estate.
+The manor was sold in 1720 to Edward Gibbon, a director of the South Sea Company, but before the transaction could be completed, he was declared bankrupt and in 1723 the estate was placed in the care of a board of trustees.
+The following year, Crowhurst was sold to the Duchess of Marlborough, who used the endowed income of the manor to found the Marlborough almshouses for the poor in need of their own dwellings in St Albans.

 Other manors

 Three other manors existed: Atgrove, Chellows and Rugge.
 Each was originally owned by the Gainsford family.
 A brief-lived fourth manor may have existed, Infields, crossing boundaries by extending into Lingfield and Tandridge, but of its three parts from the 14th century (Mote, Newlands and Maynmead), only Newlands in Tandridge had the wealth and status of a manor.
 Owen Manning (a noted county historian, who lived 1721–1801) suggests that the name Atgrove survives in Blackgrove Farm, the property of the Gainsford family at the time of his book on Surrey, published posthumously in 1804.

 In an iron-producing area, the church's monuments include one cast-iron grave slab.
-In the churchyard is a hollow short yew tree measuring about 33 ft in diameter.
+In the churchyard is a hollow short yew tree, the Crowhurst Yew, measuring about 33 ft in diameter.
 Early in the 19th century a bench was fixed inside the tree, and a wooden door added, with seating for about twelve people.
 An iron cannonball found in the middle of the tree is still preserved there.

 Geography and transport

 Gibbs Brook forms part of the boundary with Oxted and was called the Gippes River, and flows into the River Eden, Kent which discharges into the River Medway near Edenbridge.

-Most development is in two linear settlements: small detached houses at Ardenrun Shaw, a small wood to the north – only one of these is architecturally listed; St Georges Cottages and its continuation which is narrowly west of the border (in Godstone) Crowhurst Lane End which is mostly semi-detached properties within 1 mi of Godstone railway station in the modern settlement of South Godstone along a straight and parallel foot/cyclepath to the railway line.
+Most development is in two linear settlements: small detached houses at Ardenrun Shaw, a small wood to the north – only one of these is listed; St Georges Cottages and its continuation which is narrowly west of the border (in Godstone) Crowhurst Lane End which is mostly semi-detached properties within 1 mi of Godstone railway station in the modern settlement of South Godstone along a straight and parallel foot/cyclepath to the railway line.
 The first neighbourhood has a hall, whereas the second has a public house by a T-junction facing the path.